top of page

 Starting your own little vineyard can be very gratifying.
 We'll discuss how to trellis, train and prune your vines for the most bountiful harvests for years to come.
 It does take some time to get your vines up to the trellis, trained onto the wire, then pruned, but it is well worth the effort and wait.
 Grapes were one of the very first fruit bearing plants we put on our own little homestead and, to this day, are so very glad we did.

+Once your trellis has been built, you can move on to planting your vines where you marked.
 Use a mix of soil and plant compost, peat moss, or soil and coconut coir to plant your vines.
 Mulch to deter weeds, retain moisture and add beneficial nutrients over time.
-We've had great success with cardboard under pine bark, it takes a long time to break down and deters all but the most vigorous weeds.
+We used a dump truck of large pine bark to mulch under the vines and it has done well for us only needing to be topped off after about 8-10years.
 Water your vines weekly until they are well established.

 To train your vines to the trellis, tie a string from one side of your trellis to the other.
 Tie another string in the center of each side and bring it down to where your freshly planted vine is.
 Tie the string off at the base of the plant using a stake.
 We don't recommend tying the string around the vine as it can constrict the vine if it's not removed or loosened in time.